 - Northern Hawk Owl

 - Gray Jay

 - Aurora Borealis

 The following gallery contains images by previous participants on this trip, including Laura Keene's National Geographic Photo of the Day:

 What to pack

-· Jacket: You will want a coat.
+· Jacket: You will want a warm coat.
 Be prepared for temperatures from zero the lower 40's, with a moderate wind at times.
 Previous participants said they were happiest with a down jacket and a windbreaker or shell on top of that.

 · Hat and Gloves: I recommend wearing a ski mask to keep your face warm if it is windy.
-A warm hood could be nice as well.
+A warm hood or beanie could be nice as well.
 Wear the warmest gloves possible but make sure you can still operate your camera gear with your gloves on.

 · Bag Blind or Camo.
 No need to bring any.

 Cell Phones and Internet: We will have fast wifi in Fairbanks, and no internet in the Brooks Range except it may be available for a small fee from a diner we will use for many meals.
 We may only have phone reception around Fairbanks and Deadhorse.